GilOliveira/schemadotorg/modules/schemadotorg_office_hours/README.md

 Features
 --------

-- During installation, alters the Schema.org Blueprint type and properties configuration to use the [openingHoursSpecification](https://schema.org/openingHoursSpecification) property.
+- During installation, alters the Schema.org Blueprints type and properties configuration to use the [openingHoursSpecification](https://schema.org/openingHoursSpecification) property.